 What rates are up for grabs?

-Lenders (savers) can currently earn rates of up to 6%.
-This easily beats the rate paid on the best bank or building society accounts.
+Lenders (savers) can earn rates in the general region of 5% to 12%, depending on the lender.
+This easily beats the rates paid on the best bank or building society accounts.

-As Funding Circle is a P2P platform for business borrowers, the rates charged will vary and each application will be assessed on a case-by-case basis.
+As Funding Circle is a P2P platform for business borrowers, the rates it charges will also vary, and each application will be assessed on a case-by-case basis.

 Beware of the risks

-While the rates paid to people who lend via one of these sites are higher than those paid by standard savings accounts, it is important to be aware of the risks.
+While the rates paid to people who lend via one of these sites are higher than those paid by standard savings accounts, it’s important to be aware of the risks.